mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Using `precedence` name instead of `priority`

-`priority` seems to be better understood by non-English people.
+`priority` seems to be better understood by non-native English speakers.

 ### Using `#selector` name instead of `#decorator`